Gladden Spit and Silk Cayes Marine Reserve: History

+Geography

 Gladden Spit is a promontory forming the southernmost tip of the sunken atoll.
 The spit has a short sloping shelf that drops off steeply at about 40–2000 metres in depth within 10 km of the reef.

 Three small cayes: North Silk, Middle Silk and South Silk, lie south of Gladden entrance just inside Queen Caye.
 A nesting colony of terns has been recorded on North Silk Caye.

 The reserve contains some of the healthiest parts of the reef system due to its elevation and good water quality.
 Gladden Spit itself hosts over 25 species of reef fish.
 Since the 1920s, fishermen have congregated here to harvest mutton snapper and grouper during their ten-day spawning aggregation period that occurs between March and June.
 Historically, fishermen recorded substantial catches, and whale sharks—who come to feed on the eggs—were sighted in large numbers.
 It is the only place worldwide where this activity is known to occur.